 Skip to Content

-How to Visit the Tangalooma Wrecks on Moreton Island in 2023
+Guide to Visiting Tangalooma Wrecks on Moreton Island

-How to Visit the Tangalooma Wrecks on Moreton Island in 2023
+Guide to Visiting Tangalooma Wrecks on Moreton Island

 The famous Tangalooma Wrecks on Moreton Island (Mulgumpin) is one of the most underrated attractions in South East Queensland.
 This unique anchorage harbour was created by sinking several ships by the Queensland government between 1963 and 1984.